 Location: Protection Centre 3 – Tay Mo – Ha Noi

 Scope of work: To create a lively playground for the children and elderly at the protection center by using 70,000 painted recycle bottles

 Read CSR Creativity: THE MAD FACTOR HERE

 In this article, I would like to take you to Nhat Chieu Street of West Lake in Hanoi, where the lakeside Chula fashion house resides.
 Chula is a famous fashion and culture space co-founded by Laura Fontan Pardo and her late husband Diego Del Valle Contizas (Diego Chula), a lovely couple who had spent almost 18 years in Vietnam before Diego’s sudden passing on October 13, 2021.
-Chula has been home to many unique fashion and art designs by Diego, the late architect-turned-designer, who was also a poet, music composer, a philanthropist and a true cultural ambassador.
-Diego was perhaps the only foreign designer who has been attending every single Vietnam’s fashion week.
+Chula has been home to many unique fashion and art designs by Diego, the late architect-turned-designer, who was also a poet, music composer, philanthropist, and a true cultural ambassador.
+Diego was perhaps the only foreign designer who has been attending every single Vietnam fashion week.

-In loving memory of Diego, I would like to share with you the melody of “Book me a ride” one of the most beautiful songs about Hanoi, written by Diego Chula, performed by the talented artist Dattie Do.
+In loving memory of Diego, I would like to share with you the melody of “Book me a ride” one of the most beautiful songs about Hanoi, written by Diego Chula, and performed by the talented artist Dattie Do.